How Are Women Supposed to Wipe After Using the Toilet?

 Have you ever felt itching or burning in the area between your vulva and anus?
 This sensitive skin is known as the perineum and may be itching due to irritation, a condition called pruritus ani that results from friction in the area.
 Wiping too hard can cause that irritation.

 To avoid pruritus ani, be gentle with yourself and use soft tissue.
 The goal is to remove the stool, not rough up your female delicates.

 Don't use the same toilet paper more than once

 Some people will tear a piece of toilet paper, wipe their butt, fold it and wipe it again.
 The problem with this strategy is you might tear the tissue in the second round and expose your intimate areas to the stool you were cleaning in the first place.
 Your best course of action is to use as many separate pieces of tissue as necessary.

 Look at the chemicals used to preserve your packet of wipes.
-While it's relatively easy on your hands or other bodily skin, it may cause stinging or irritation around the anus and certainly shouldn't be brought near the vulva.
+Methylisothiazolinone is relatively easy on your hands or other bodily skin, but it may cause stinging or irritation around the anus and certainly shouldn't be used near the vulva.

-This refers to pieces of toilet paper stuck in between your buttocks after you wipe.
+This refers to pieces of toilet paper stuck stuck to the labia or in between your buttocks after you wipe.
 Perhaps you wipe too hard, or use very thin paper, causing the tissue to rip away from what you're holding.

 To avoid this problem, take your time when cleaning your bottom.
-Invest in the right paper, and also eat a diet rich in fiber so your stool is not difficult to clean.
+Wiping too hard can cause irritation.
+Invest in the right paper, and eat a diet rich in fiber so your stool is not difficult to clean.

 Women's intimate areas need tender care.
-Making the above mistakes exposes us to uncomfortable and irritating yeast and urinary tract infections.
-Therefore, do everything you can and make sure you leave the bathroom with a clean anus.
+Making the above mistakes exposes you to uncomfortable and irritating yeast and urinary tract infections.
+Therefore, do everything you can to observe how you're supposed to wipe and make sure you leave the bathroom with a clean anus.